FazioNico/mean-ionic-ngrx/README.md

 ## Overview
 MEAN Ionic NgRx is my own TypeScript Full Stack MongoDB + ExpressJS + Angular + NodeJS.

-<u>Front-End:</u> Ionic Framework to provide multi platform application.
+- <b>Front-End:</b> Ionic Framework to provide multi platform application.

-<u>Back-End:</u> Express GraphQL API + Express REST API
+- <b>Back-End:</b> Express GraphQL API + Express REST API

-It's a simple todo application exemple with server-side Users JWT authentification & using ReactiveX API (ngrx/Store + ngrx/Effects)
+It's a simple todo application exemple with REST server-side for Users authentification with JWT + GraphQL server-side for request all others datas.
+Front side is building with Angular and Ionicframework and using ReactiveX API (ngrx/Store + ngrx/Effects) to provide a better and simply datas management.
+Front side using Apollo Client provider to work with GraphQL server-side + Angular HttpModule to work with REST server-side.

 Hop is help you to start your project on the right way.